Three Chimneys Archaeological Site

 Three Chimneys Archaeological Site is located at 715 West Granada Boulevard in Ormond Beach, Florida.
+The three chimneys within the site were part of a sugar-processing plant owned by Richard Oswald, a wealthy Scottish merchant, who owned a nearby plantation throughout the British rule of Florida.
+That plantation is now on the grounds of Tomoka State Park.
 It was listed on the National Register of Historic Places on September 16, 2010.
-The three chimneys were of a sugar-processing plant.